Kōjien: 6th edition

 The sixth edition was released on January 11, 2008, includes more than 10,000 new entries, bringing the total to approximately 240,000.
 It also contains an additional 1,500 quotations.

+The 6th edition refers Taiwan as a province of the People's Republic of China.
+Before the release of the 7th edition, Taipei Economic and Cultural Representative Office in Japan issued an official statement, requesting Iwanami Shoten to correct the entry.
+Iwanami Shoten, however, defended the entry is correct because Japan officially recognised One China based on the Japan–China Joint Communiqué, that "fully understands and respects Taiwan is part of the PRC", and the current relationship between Japan and Taiwan is non governmental.
+Taipei Economic and Cultural Representative Office in Japan expressed regret for the defence.

 7th edition

 The seventh edition was released on January 12, 2018.
 Changes include 10,000 new words were added from 100,000 words collected by its editors firstly, including "apuri"(app), "Isuramu-koku"(Islamic State), LGBT, "hanii torappu" (honey trap), "jidori" (selfie) and "diipu raningu" (deep learning).
 Other changes include citing available source literature for a given explanation of a term, listing changes of the usages of a term, addition of 140 pages without adding book thickness.

 However, the definition of LGBT in the edition was written as "individuals whose sexual orientation differs from the majority."
 Some criticized that the definition only describes the "LGB" portion of the acronym which refers to sexual orientation, while the "T" refers to gender identity.
+In response, the publisher revised the definition to "in broad terms, people whose sexual orientations are not heterosexual or people whose gender identity does not match the sex they were identified with at birth.”